 Not shown on the graphs but of interest to the MAG is the Intergovernmental Panel on Climate Change's (IPCC) Fourth Assessment Report goal of stabilizing the global atmosphere at 450 parts per million (ppm) of CO2 (this does not include the five other GHGs, which when combined with CO2 is already well above 450ppm).
-The CC TWG considered the IPCC goal of 450 ppm CO2 when recommending the goals they did.
+The TWG and MAG considered the IPCC goal of 450 ppm CO2 when recommending the goals they did.
 The IPCC recognizes that this requires developed nations to achieve reductions of 25-40% below 1990 CO2 emissions by 2020 and 80-95% reductions below 1990 levels by 2050.
-Another IPCC scenario is to consider a goal of 550 ppm CO2e, which means GHG emission reductions of 10-30% below 1990 levels by 2020 and 40-90% below 1990 levels by 2050 for developed nations.5
+Another IPCC scenario is to consider a goal of 550 ppm CO2e, which means GHG emission reductions of 10-30% below 1990 levels by 2020 and 40-90% below 1990 levels by 2050 for developed nations.7

-5 Pachauri, Dr. R.K., Chairman, IPCC.
+7 Pachauri, Dr. R.K., Chairman, IPCC.
 "New Knowledge on Climate Change: Global Efforts for Meeting the Challenge."
 Presentation at GCEP Research Symposium, Stanford University, Oct.
 2007. http://gcep.stanford.edu/pdfs/kUXNHroC3cAssx6wJoz_Mg/Pachauri-20071001-GCEP.pdf

 Again, by a small majority, the MAG recommends the Sub-Cabinet consider establishing an aspirational (not legislated) numeric state goal using the above information for guidance.
-Those who objected would prefer not to have a numeric goal, or perhaps any GHG reduction goal at all.
+Those who objected would prefer not to have a numeric goal.